-Fashion Design (Contemporary Costume) - BA Hons (Lancaster University)
+Fashion Design (Contemporary Costume) - BA Hons Degree

 The Fashion Design (Contemporary Costume) degree course at Blackpool and the Fylde College is positioned at the interface of high fashion and creative costume.
 The degree is unique in that it has a dual focus from the earliest stages of the course and is taught alongside the Fashion Design Degree in the skill building stages.
 It does however also facilitate students who have a specific desire to work exclusively in either the fashion or costume industries.